-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on uses of ciprofloxacin in people with HIV.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of ciprofloxacin in people with HIV to:

-- Pseudomonas , which is a bacterial respiratory
+- Community-acquired Pseudomonas , which is a bacterial respiratory infection

 - Certain bacterial intestinal infections, including salmonellosis, , and

 The recommended uses may not always be consistent with FDA-approved uses of ciprofloxacin.
-See the guidelines for complete information on recommended uses of ciprofloxacin recommended in the guidelines.
-Some recommended uses, such as uses in certain rare circumstances, may have been omitted.
+See the guidelines for complete information on recommended uses of ciprofloxacin in adults and adolescents with HIV.
+Some recommended uses, such as uses in certain rare circumstances, may have been omitted above.

 What should I tell my health care provider before taking ciprofloxacin?